Spice up your inbox with FREE German recipes and a free recipe ebook!

-This smoked pork chops recipe is one of those traditional German food recipes that is so easy and quick to make.
+These smoked pork chops are one of those traditional German food recipes that is so easy and quick to make.

 The only difficulty you may have is finding the meat.
-Most delis will have this - called "Kasseler" (or "Kassler") - it's a type of salt-cured and slightly smoked pork loin chops.
+Most German delis will have this - called "kassler" (or "kasseler") - it's a type of salt-cured and slightly smoked pork loin chops.
 Can't find that?
 Check below for alternatives.

 Together with making the potato salad and broccoli, the quick German meal below was ready in under 30 minutes.
-A very traditional German Kasseler dinner!
+A very traditional German kassler dinner!

 It doesn't get much easier than the recipe below!
 Just long enough in the pan to get it a bit browned and hot.